 Distribute Operating System Upgrade Packages

-After importing upgrade package, you must distribute the content to distribution point.
-Right click Windows 10 Enterprise and click Distribute Content.
+After importing the upgrade package, you must distribuContentcontent to the distribution point.
+Right-click Windows 10 Enterprise and click DistContentContent.

-Review the selected content for distribution. click Next.
+Review the seContentcontent for distribution.
+Click Next.

-Add the distribution point or distribution point groups. click Next.
+Add the distribution point or distribution point groups.
+Click Next.

 Review the settings and click Next.